Sep 17th, 2010 by Annie

 Music

-Next, some very nice Hungarian Gypsy violin music to further enhance the atmosphere …
+Next, some very nice Hungarian Gypsy violin music to further enhance the atmosphere … |

 The inspiration for my menu comes from the scene in which Paul and Helen join Aunt Eva for dinner (actually an Hungarian feast) in Budapest.
 I read up a bit on Hungarian food before tackling this meal and found that the Hungarians are a soup-eating people and that a three-course meal always begins with soup, such as a meaty gulyas.
-A most important ingredient required in preparation of Hungarian food is Hungarian Paprika!

 The First Course